joshghent/blog/src/blog/posts/typing-fast/index.md

 Remember how slow it was?
 It took ages to write something - 'wic iz y we rote lyk this'.

-If you work as a software engineer, you'll be typing all day - whether programming or more predominently, emails and slack messages.
+If you work as a software engineer, you'll be typing all day - whether programming or more predominantly, emails and slack messages.

 I found that I was typing reasonably fast (70WPM) but often found myself being unable to keep up with my thoughts as I typed.
 And I made a LOT of mistakes.
 The reason?
 I typed with my index fingers only.
 I was super quick with it but I knew that I would never be able to write faster unless I retaught myself to write with all 10 digits.